Site Map

 Symptoms

-The pain usually occurs on one side and may be jabbing.
+The pain usually occurs on one side of the head and may be jabbing.
 In rare cases, both sides are involved.
 Symptoms include severe pain in areas connected to the ninth cranial nerve:

 The pain occurs in episodes and may be severe.
 The episodes can occur many times each day and awaken the person from sleep.
 It can sometimes be triggered by: